ussjoin/ishill-examplesite/content/monographs/ishillmonograph/ishill.md

 ### 5. Publish (Autistici/Inventati)

 Autistici/Inventati (abbreviated A/I) is the home of the well-loved https://noblogs.org/, but they also provide free hosting for static websites just like Ishill sites (or any Hugo sites).
-A step-by-step guide to using their WebDAV upload system is coming soon.
+A step-by-step guide to using their WebDAV upload system for Ishill is coming soon, though [their docs are also excellent](https://www.autistici.org/docs/web/webdav).

 ### 5. Publish (GitLab)